isa-pilpre/data-analysis-bellabeat/Chapter2-Prepare.md

 ```

+### Verifying that the file concatenation/combination went well

-To confirm the final file organization, I checked if all required files were present in the new, unified folder with the following command line:
+First I checked if all required files were present in the new, unified folder with the following command line:

 ```bash
 cd Fitbit_Complete_Data/